Updated 05 October 2021

 What the middleware virtual file system allows us to do is intelligently handle retries on 503s.
 This means that we can prevent the drives from ever failing.
 The VFS also allows us to add some extra temporary caching in place to further reduce the amount of traffic going to Office 365 in the first place.

-In the meantime, we do believe the problem will lessen significantly as we move into October, and as a worst case, users are able to resolve the problem themselves by hitting right-click Refresh inside File Explorer or F5.
+In the meantime, we do believe the problem will lessen significantly as we move further into October, and as a worst case, users are able to resolve the problem themselves by hitting right-click Refresh inside File Explorer or F5.
 But we appreciate this is not ideal.
 We'll keep you updated on progress of our solution, but it will make CDM significantly stronger in general and another step closer to our V3 client which doesn't use webdav at all.

 If you've got any questions, please contact email@example.com